 Please note that no investment can guarantee a profit.
 Every investment is associated with risks and can lead to a complete loss of your invested money.

-Please be aware that this article is intended to provide you a brief overview of investing in Germany.
-It does not substitute any professional investment advice.
 You are responsible for your own risk if you decide to participate in any form of investment.
 This blog is not a financial consultant by law and we do not accept any form of liability resulting from reading this article.
+We cannot give you investment advice or financial services.
+You should consult a qualified professional before making any financial decisions.
+Our blog makes no guarantee as to the accuracy or timeliness of the information in this article.